 We beat the 15 hour time limit and crossed the finish together in 14:34-ish.

 And I could not have made it without my husband Jon.
 We celebrated our 33rd wedding anniversary the day before - July 27!
 We continued to celebrate life and our many blessings as Jon tackled cancer with radiation and chemo while remaining physically active.

 While in Ohio we ate at Russo's Pizza in Northfield.
 Our waitress was Mary, the owner.
 We told her I was running the Burning River 50.
-She didn't know what ultrarunning is, and anything about the Burning River ultra.
+She didn't know what ultrarunning is, and anything about the Burning River ultras.
 When I explained what ultrarunners do, she was in complete awe.
 And I could not get enough of their delicious sausage pizza.
 I told her we'd be back after the race.
 We ordered ahead for pick up.
 I showed up dirty, smelly, and happy.
 She was in shock that I was still standing and smiling like nothing had taken place.
 And the pizza was on the house!
 Ohio has some very nice and hospitable folks!

 Burning River 50 was my 25th ultra and my slowest but the personalized bib, Buff, tech-shirt, and the finisher's medal are so cool.
 And the race directors, volunteers, and fellow runners were awesome!